 Objectives Chronic pain is common among older adults.
-However, there is limited information regarding the factors that predict the onset and persistence of chronic pain in this age group.
-Studying these factors can increase our understanding and management of the problem at both individual and population levels.
-This study aims to investigate the factors associated with chronic pain in a population-based cohort of older participants.
+However, limited information exists regarding the factors that predict the onset or persistence of chronic pain in this age group.
+Studying these factors can help manage the problem at individual and population-based levels.
+This study aims to investigate the factors associated with chronic pain in older adults in Amirkola, Mazandaran, north of Iran.

-Methods & Materials This descriptive analytical cross-sectional study is part of the second phase of the Amirkola Health and Ageing Project (AHAP), which was conducted with the participation of all older people aged 60 years in northern Iran.
-The older people were divided into two groups based on the presence or absence of chronic pain, and the associated factors were investigated in both groups.
-Data were collected using the Pittsburgh Sleep Quality Questionnaire, Chronic Musculoskeletal Pain Questionnaire, Geriatric Depression Scale, Physical Activity Scale for the Elderly, Mini-Mental State Examination, and the standard F RAIL scale.
-The data were analyzed using SPSS software version 24.
-P- value less than 0.05 was considered significant.
+Methods & Materials This is a descriptive-analytical study with a cross-sectional design, a part of the second phase of the Amirkola Health and Ageing Project (AHAP) cohort study in northern Iran.
+Participants were 1675 older adults living in Amirkola city.
+They were divided into two groups based on the presence or absence of chronic pain.
+Data were collected using the Pittsburgh sleep quality index (PSQI), a musculoskeletal chronic pain questionnaire, the geriatric depression scale (GDS), the physical activity scale for the elderly (PASE), the mini-mental state examination (MMSE), and the FRAIL scale.
+The data were analyzed in SPSS software, version 24.
+P<0.05 was considered statistically significant.

-Conclusion This study showed that chronic pain was common among older adults and was associated with depression, poor sleep quality, and chronic diseases.
-Therefore, it is essential to formulate preventive strategies and effective management approaches to educate and promote the health of the older people, particularly in improving sleep, physical and mental health, and fostering healthy aging.
+Conclusion Chronic pain is common among older adults in Amirkola City.
+It is associated with depression, poor sleep quality, and chronic diseases.
+Therefore, it is needed to develop preventive strategies and effective management approaches to improve sleep quality and physical and mental health of older adults, fostering healthy aging.

 Type of Study: